xiaoyuxin1002/xiaoyuxin1002.github.io/_pages/experience.md

 Education
 ======

-* Ph.D. in Social and Engineering Systems, Massachusetts Institute of Technology
+* Ph.D. in Social & Engineering Systems and Statistics, Massachusetts Institute of Technology
   * 06/2022 - present, GPA: 5.0/5.0
   * Advised by Prof. Marzyeh Ghassemi